jonathonparker21-rgb/ogdeliveries/README.md

 ## Deploying to Cloudflare Pages

 This project is a static site.
-The included `wrangler.toml` points Pages to the current directory for its assets, so you can deploy with:
+The included `wrangler.toml` points Pages to the current directory for its assets and explicitly sets the worker entrypoint to `./workers-site/index.js`, so you can deploy with:

 ```sh
 wrangler pages deploy .